Koredotcom/docs/docs/xo/automation/intelligence/event-handling.md

 You can build custom business logic to analyze ambiguous intents, define appropriate conversation flow using a Dialog Task, and associate it with the Ambiguous Intents Identified event.

 By customizing the flow, you can avoid displaying ambiguous intents to the end user and redirect the conversation to the desired task.
 You can use the `koreUtil.getAmbiguousIntents()` function to retrieve the list of ambiguous intents and their confidence scores.
-For more information on the function, click <a href="https://docsinternal-kore.github.io/docs/xo/apis/koreutil-libraries/" target="_blank">here</a>.
+For more information on the function, click [here](/docs/xo/apis/koreutil-libraries/){target="_blank"}.

 <img src="../images/ambiguous-intents-event.png" alt="ambiguous intents event" title="ambiguous intents event" style="border: 1px solid gray; zoom:75%;">